 It has only just recently been 1000 years since T’shering the Eternal drank in a deadly poison and rose again as a man with no heartbeat, no hunger, no unnecessary pain or suffering.
 He quickly rose to central power and was proclaimed King, and over thousands of years he has amassed a tireless and incredibly efficient labor force and army.

-And it was only by the Lich Kings patience and wisdom that he was able to avert invasion and war with his neighbors, and when he had reached a point of military equilibrium with the combined forces of the rest of the known world, he largely retired from public life.
-But behind the scenes he remains in firm control, and is always guiding and protecting his people, whom he considered as his children.
+However, after seemingly having avert invasion and war with his neighbors – reaching a point of what appeared to be military equilibrium with the combined forces of the rest of the known world, he largely retired from public life.